Dog Chewing On Rug? Here’s How to Stop It!

 Essentially, your dog sees themselves as the one in charge.
 Due to this, they don’t find any need to do what you say unless it’s something they want to do anyway.
 It’s important that you address these false beliefs of your dog right away or their problems with disobedience and misbehavior will only get worse.

-You’ll find that your dog chews the door mat, chews the bed sheets, chews the pillows, and even chews your brush.
+You’ll find that your dog chews the door mat, chews the bed sheets, chews the pillows, chews their bed at night, and even chews your brush.
 You, of course, don’t want to constantly be finding your items chewed up and destroyed, so you should handle things immediately.
 To learn how to stop your dog chewing the rug while also addressing the root causes, go back to the first section now.

 Why Does My Puppy Keep Chewing My Rug?